Send a File or URL

 Requirements

-The source URL must adhere to the following rules:
+In addition, the source URL must adhere to the following rules:

 Secured using TLS (HTTPS).